FelixRadford/oRiboT-Fitness-Landscape/README.md

 Python scripts used for the publication
-**Mapping the in vivo fitness landscape of a tethered ribosome** by Felix Radford, Jess Rinehart, and Farren J. Isaacs.
+**Mapping the in vivo fitness landscape of a tethered ribosome** by Felix Radford, Jesse Rinehart, and Farren J. Isaacs.

 ## Table of Contents